Michigan Dog Bite Laws | Dog Bite Lawyer

-Dog Owner Liability Under Michigan Dog Bite Laws
+Dog Owner Liability For Michigan Dog Bites Under Michigan Dog Bite Law

 Under certain circumstances, Michigan dog owners can be liable for dog bites and other injuries caused by their pet, as dictated by three specific types of laws.
 These circumstances and the standards that affect dog owner liability are as follows:

 1. If the dog owner knew the dog had a tendency to cause injury…